nemac/climate-widget-data-processing/README.md

   * `PARAMETER_ID` is the id of one of the meteorological parameters described above

-The statistics data files use a similar convention but are stored in a "stats" subdirectory of the regime directory, and include the word "stats" in the filename:
+The statistics data files use a similar convention but are stored in a "stats" subdirectory of the regime directories, and include the word "stats" in the filename:

-    FIPS/FREQUENCY/REGIME/FIPS-FREQUENCY-REGIME-stats-PARAMETER_ID.csv
+    FIPS/FREQUENCY/REGIME/stats/FIPS-FREQUENCY-REGIME-stats-PARAMETER_ID.csv

 For example, the raw annual proj-mod data for the tasmax parameter for county 37021 is in the file `37021/annual/proj-mod/37021-annual-proj-mod-tasmax.csv`,